ulysses-camara/ulysses-curiosity/README.md

     prune_unrelated_modules=["module_name_a"],
 )
 ```
-Since the forward flow will never get past through a pruned module, you do not need to list any module that depends from the pruned activation.
+Since the forward flow will never get past through a pruned module, you do not need to list any module that depends on it.

+---

 ### Preconfigured probing tasks

+> :warning: Work in progress!

-This package will provide a collection of preconfigured probing tasks for portuguese language, based on tasks proposed in [(Conneau et. al, 2018)](https://aclanthology.org/P18-1198/).
-There are basic setups for these tasks already available in this package, as shown below, but they are all work in progress.
-So far, you can use `ProbingTaskCustom` to set up your own probing tasks.
+This package will provide a collection of preconfigured probing tasks for Brazilian Portuguese language, based on tasks in [(Conneau et. al, 2018)](https://aclanthology.org/P18-1198/).
+By now, you need to use `ProbingTaskCustom` to set up your own probing tasks.

 ```python
 curiosidade.ProbingTaskSentenceLength